EddyVerbruggen/nativescript-feedback/README.md

   duration: 3000,
   backgroundColor: new Color("yellowgreen"),
   icon: "customicon", // in App_Resources/platform folders
+  iconColor: new Color("#222222"), // optional, leave out if you don't need it
   onTap: () => { console.log("showCustomIcon tapped") }
 });
 ```